Lesson Objectives

 Reading Assignments for this Chapter

-Please read Chapter 7: Are Mutations Part of the “Engine” of Evolution? from the New Answers Book 2 (free online- follow the link below) to learn about mutations.
+Please read Chapter 7: Are Mutations Part of the “Engine” of Evolution? from the New Answers Book 2 (free online- click on the link to access) to learn about mutations.

 Then read: Effect of Mutations Down on the Farm, to see some examples of mutations.